BristolSTA/uobtheatre-api/README.md

 ## Migrations :twisted_rightwards_arrows:

+A migration explains how a database changes between releases.
+It contains sql command (or equalivalent) to update an existing database to the required schema for the new version of the api.
+For example if you add a `name` field to the user object this will need to be reflected in the db before the new version of the api can work.

 Django generates migrations for with the `make migrations` command.
 These migrations can then be applied to the running postgres instance with `make migrate`.
 Every time you generate a new set of migrations it will create a new